deepmodeling/tbplas/doc/source/tutorial/advanced/analy_ham.rst

 Usage of Hamiltonian
 --------------------

-The :class:`.DiagSolver` class accepts two optional arguments: ``hk_dense`` and ``hk_csr``, which are functions for setting up the analytical Hamiltonian.
-The ``hk_dense`` function should accept the fractional coordinate of k-point and the Hamiltonian matrix as input, and modifies the Hamiltonian in-place.
-On the contrary, the ``hk_csr`` function accepts only the fractional coordinate of k-point as input, and returns a new Hamiltonian matrix in CSR format.
+TBPLaS provides the :class:`.FakePC` class for holding the analytical Hamiltonian.
+Users should derive their own class from this class and implement the analytical Hamiltonian in the ``set_ham_dense`` and ``set_ham_csr`` methods.
+The ``set_ham_dense`` method should accept the fractional coordinate of k-point and the Hamiltonian matrix as input, and modifies the Hamiltonian in-place.
+On the contrary, the ``set_ham_csr`` function accepts only the fractional coordinate of k-point as input, and returns a new Hamiltonian matrix in CSR format.

-We define the following functions from the analytical Hamiltonians in previous section
+We define the following function and class from the analytical Hamiltonians in previous section

 .. code-block:: python
     :linenos: